jacobkrantz/ProbSyllabifier/Config.md

 LogFileLocation: The location to store the output of the genetic algorithm.

 ## PhoneOptimize

 phone_list: The phone/s(1 or 2) that are going to be ran through the testing state.
-transcription_file: the categorization file that is being optimized.
+transcription_file: The categorization file that is being optimized.

-email:
+evo_frequency: Evolution frequency in which `PhoneOptimize` will automatically be called in `GeneticAlgorithm`.
+evo_at_least: Current evolution must be at east this value in order to run `PhoneOptimize`.

+## Email

-from_address: what email address that the email is coming from.
+from_address: Sender address for end-of-run email notification.
-to_address: what email addresses that the email is being sent to.
+to_address: Recipients of end-of-run email notification.
 password:
 smtp_server:
 smtp_port: